mortezakowkabi/jcb-persian-documentation/011-Component-Scripts.md

 In this tutorial, we explore the **Scripts tab** in **Joomla Component Builder (JCB)**.
 This section enables developers to add **custom global scripting** to their components — including helper methods, CSS, JavaScript libraries, MySQL dumps, and dashboard data integration.

-These options empower you to extend your component’s functionality **without modifying the core JCB logic**, allowing better control and maintainability.
+These options empower you to extend your component's functionality **without modifying the core JCB logic**, allowing better control and maintainability.

 ---